tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

       1. the path has "shortest path" semantics.
 If you have a path that is longer than the shortest, we only count the shortest.
 E.g., scott to scott shortest path length is 4.
 Any path greater than 4 will not be matched.
-     2. we can not put an alias to bind the edge in the the variable length part -[:transfer*1..]->, but we can bind the end points (a) and (b) in the variable length path, and group by on them.
+     2. we can not put an alias to bind the edge in the variable length part -[:transfer*1..]->, but we can bind the end points (a) and (b) in the variable length path, and group by on them.
    */
    SELECT a, b, count(*) AS path_cnt INTO T2